Hinukay Ko Na ang Libingan Mo: Plot

-Anton has just married his fiancée, Vera, when an old man, Laroza, rapes his wife, mauls him and leaves him for dead.
-Elmo is an ex-convict who initially tries to take his share of inheritance, but inherits instead Anton's problems.
-He accepts this to repent for his sin, having accidentally committed patricide which left he and his twin to fend for themselves.
-While Elmo takes his time, Anton takes his vengeance in fruition.
+Anton has just married his fiancée, Vera, when an old man, Laroza, rapes his wife, mauls him, and leaves him for dead.
+Elmo is an ex-convict who initially tries to take his share of the inheritance, but inherits Anton's problems instead.
+He accepts this to repent for his sin, having accidentally committed patricide, which left him and his twin to fend for themselves.
+While Elmo takes his time, Anton takes his vengeance to fruition.

-Elmo tries to reconnect with his former life as a part of his vengeance for his twin, and along the way meets Vera, now going undercover by the name of Mariposa.
-Elmo would soon be reunited with Anton, long presumed dead, who is enraged at his sight that he decides to take the revenge in his own hands.
+Elmo tries to reconnect with his former life as a part of his vengeance for his twin, and along the way, meets Vera, now going undercover by the name of Mariposa.
+Elmo would soon be reunited with Anton, long presumed dead, who is enraged at his sight and decides to take the revenge into his own hands.
 Elmo's pregnant live-in partner, Janet, dies in an encounter with one of Laroza's thugs.

-Anton and Vera abducts Laroza and his family.
+Anton and Vera abduct Laroza and his family.
 Anton orders Laroza's son to bury the old man alive.
-However, before Anton's revenge is fully exacted, a firefight ensues and Elmo comes to the aid of Anton and Vera.
-After the dust settles, Anton, Elmo and Vera emerge as the survivors, having killed Laroza and finally serving justice to all the wrongs committed by him.
+However, before Anton's revenge is fully exacted, a firefight ensues, and Elmo comes to the aid of Anton and Vera.
+After the dust settles, Anton, Elmo, and Vera emerge as the survivors, having killed Laroza and finally serving justice to all the wrongs committed by him.